coupergateway/couper/docs/ERRORS.md

 ### API error types

+The following table documents error types that can be handled in `api` blocks:

 | Type (and super types)                             | Description                                                                                             | Default handling                                                                                              |
 |:---------------------------------------------------|:--------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------|
 | `backend`                                          | All catchable backend related errors                                                                    | Send error template with status `502`.                                                                        |